PennyLaneAI/pennylane/doc/development/plugins.rst

 Supporting new operations
 -------------------------

-If you would like to support an operation or observable that is not currently supported by PennyLane, you can subclass the :class:`~.Operation` and :class:`~.Observable` classes, and define the number of parameters the operation takes, and the number of wires the operation acts on.
+If you would like to support an operation that is not currently supported by PennyLane, you can subclass the :class:`~.Operation` class, and define the number of parameters the operation takes, and the number of wires the operation acts on.
 For example, to define a custom gate depending on parameter :math:`\phi`,